avnet-iotconnect/avnet-iotc-mtb-xensiv-example/QUICKSTART_AWS.md

 ## Configure the Xensiv Board

 > **Note 1:**
-> There is no echo in the terminal when typing or pasting values.
+> There is no echo in the terminal when typing or pasting values (unless you enabled this in the settings).
 > If a mistake is made, the board must be reset and this section repeated.

 * Verify the following output is visible in the terminal:  `Please enter your device configuration`